ash-project/ash/documentation/topics/security/policies.md

 end
 ```

-Now, that filter will be applied in such a way that produces an error if any record exists that matches `not(active == false)`.
+Now, that filter will be applied in such a way that produces an error if any record exists that matches `active == false`.

 So a forbidden read of the `:author` relationship will never produce a `nil` value, nor will it produce an `{:error, %Ash.Error.Forbidden{}}`
 result.
 Instead, the value of `:author` will be `%Ash.ForbiddenField{}`!